There’s a great new article in May’s O Magazine called:

-Because every message we get from advertising to television shows to red carpet photographs is that if we are not youthfully beautiful then we are not good; that being beautiful is some sort of reflection on a person’s character, will power, self-control and abstinence.
+Because every message we get from advertising to television shows to red carpet photographs, is that if we are not youthfully beautiful then we are not good; that being beautiful is some sort of reflection of a person’s character, will power, self-control and abstinence.

 So, in celebration of BEAUTY TRANSPARENCY WEEK (I just coined that phrase) here’s what I’ve done to look the way I do: